SUMMER GROUP PROGRAMS

 PLANNING YOUR VISIT

-Reservations are required for all group visits.
+Reservations are required for all group visits and masks are optional.
 The Museum does not allow self-guided or unscheduled groups at any time.
 The Museum does not have lunch facilities.
 We encourage groups to eat, weather permitting, at some nearby outdoor eating options including Columbus Park, Korean War Veterans Plaza, or Cadman Plaza Park.
 The Museum does not have a coat or bag check and cannot store backpacks and coats during your program.
 We recommend leaving backpacks and other personal items on your bus or at school.

 ARRIVALS & DEPARTURES

 Please arrive no more than 5 minutes before your scheduled tour; the Museum cannot accommodate entry any earlier.
 Upon arrival, your educator will meet you at the top of the stairs outside the Museum.
 Do not enter until you are with your educator.
-Masks, covering the nose and mouth, are required at all times while inside the Museum for group visits.
 Late arriving groups will receive an abbreviated program.
 We cannot extend tours due to late arrival for any reason.
 If you anticipate a late arrival, please email [email protected].

 All groups must depart at their scheduled time.
 Groups may not stay in the Museum after the program ends.

-Tours are non-refundable within two weeks of the scheduled visit, though changes to times and dates may be accommodated on a case-by-case basis and as space allows.
+Tours are non-refundable within three weeks of the scheduled visit, though changes to times and dates may be accommodated on a case-by-case basis and as space allows.

 Upon booking, you will be asked to share any specific needs for your group so we can best assist you.
 The Transit Museum is wheelchair accessible via a lift which has a total weight limit of 450 pounds.
 The lift moves slowly and allows one person at a time, so please plan to arrive 15 minutes before your program’s start time.
 If you need to use the lift, please inform us in advance.
 For more information about accessibility options, including ASL Interpreters and listening devices, please visit the Museum’s accessibility page on our website.